lukereding/book_notes/notes_pyramid_principle.md

 ## difference between induction and deduction

-__Deductive reasoning__ is a useful way to think but a bad way to write.
+__Deductive reasoning__ is a useful way to think but a bad way to structure the flow of a larger narrative.

 Deductive arguments work like this: